graphql-compose/graphql-compose/README.md

 GraphQL-compose
 ======================

-The `GraphQL-compose` is a module which allow construct flexible graphql schema from different data sources via plugins (Mongoose, DataLoader, Redis, Fetch and so on).
+The `GraphQL-compose` is a module which allows construct flexible graphql schema from different data sources via plugins (Mongoose, DataLoader, Redis, Fetch and so on).
 You may extend types, rename fields, reduce access to fields, attach custom logic to resolvers and much more.
-Middlewares and converters should solve problem of mash code in schemas, which derived via map configs.
+Middlewares and converters should solve the problem of mash code in schemas, and ridiculously simplify build process.

-THE FUTURE OF CRAZY GRAPHQL SCHEMAS NOT SO FAR ;).
+THE FUTURE OF CRAZY GRAPHQL SCHEMAS IS NOT SO FAR ;).

 Installation